hminle/hminle.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student supervised by [Prof. Michael S. Brown](http://www.cse.yorku.ca/~mbrown/).
-My research interests are computer vision, image processing, and computational photography.
+My research interests are computer vision, image processing, and computational color.
+My expected date of graduation is Dec, 2023.
+I am actively looking for a job. **[Click here to see my CV](https://drive.google.com/file/d/1kssTvv--BGVfAmEREJFbV2JAjKixFl-I/view?usp=sharing)**.